Phileosopher/commonplace/education.md

 People who enjoy education for its own sake (e.g., teachers, professors, philosophers) have a tendency to find [meaning](meaning.md) and [relationships](people-friends.md) inside the [created works](creations.md) of others in a secluded environment.
 For many of them, their [friends](people-friends.md) *are* their books, since they're able to penetrate past the writing into the [meaning](meaning.md) and [soul](humanity.md) of the writers themselves.

+APPLICATION: To learn the most, we must desire *many* uses of the information we find.
+More desire means we naturally understand the information more.

-This desire-based learning is counter-intuitive in [modern societies](jobs-spcialization.md), though.
+This desire-based learning is counter-intuitive in [modern societies](jobs-specialization.md), though.
 It is now standard for most non-intellectuals to be forced into formalized schooling starting from [childhood](maturity.md), and they're typically taught *far* beyond what they [want](purpose.md).
 Since they don't care, they're forced to habitually [memorize](mind-memory.md) information they don't need so they can [pass a test](mind-memory-tests.md).
 It only becomes understanding if they happen to [need](purpose.md) it later, but it more often provokes their [intuition](mind-feelings.md) to *hate* learning.

+APPLICATION: Learning must be our desire, nobody else's.
+We must want to learn, and should always find it [fun](fun.md).
+Only teachers who enjoy the subject can teach well.

+APPLICATION: We learn when we need to or want to, but not because others told us to.
+The most educated people were simply curious about [understanding](understanding.md) many things.

 If the knowledge is worthwhile, it's difficult for it to go away.
 Any [meaningful](meaning.md) knowledge, however, will persist across societies.
 Even when [war](people-conflicts-war.md) destroys the knowledge itself, people can reconstruct it rather quickly in another form or media.
 This only works in proportion to that society's [literacy](language-writing.md), though (which is why we may likely have had 3 [Bronze Ages](history-eras.md))